 FAQ: Medical or Other Vital Records

-The National Library of Medicine doesn’t have or receive medical records, personal health records, or certificates (such as birth, death, marriage, or divorce).
+The National Library of Medicine doesn’t have or receive medical records, personal health records, or certificates (such as birth, death, marriage, and divorce).

-- If you have or have had a health plan, contact the health plan to ask about copies of your medical records.
+- If the patient had health insurance at the time of care, contact the health plan to ask about medical records.

-- If you know the doctor or place where treatment was provided but don’t have contact information, check a physician or hospital directory at a public library or on the Web, or ask a librarian to help you find contact information.
+- If you know the doctor or place where treatment was provided, but you don’t have contact information, check a physician or hospital directory at a public library or on the Web, or ask a librarian to help you find contact information.

 - If you don't know a physician’s name, a patient's current physician may have copies of older medical records.